john-tornblom/ps5-payload-sdk/README.md

 # PS5 Payload SDK
-This is an SDK for developing payloads targeted at exploited PS5s, running the [BD-J ELF loader][bjd-elf] or the [PS5 Webkit ELF loader][webkit-elf].
+This is an SDK for developing ELF payloads targeted at exploited PS5s, running the [BD-J ELF loader][bjd-elf] or the [PS5 Webkit ELF loader][webkit-elf].

 ## Prerequisites